 They say that writing the headline is the hardest part of publishing.
 Some people have even devised specific strategies to make it easier — ranging from fill-in-the-blank templates to waiting until the last minute to whip up something good and creative.

-Avocode is a beta service that allows developers to gather important details from a PSD file, without the need for Photoshop.
-The headline works in that it states exactly what you can do with the site, and then welcomes you to request an invite.
+Avocode is a service that allows developers to gather important details from a PSD file without the need for Photoshop.
+The headline works in that it states exactly what you can do with the site and then welcomes you to request an invite.
 Nothing loud, pushy or overly complicated.
 A small “Questions and Answers” link in the upper right helps relieve any lingering doubts the visitor may have.

-The sub-headline here gets into the nitty-gritty of the offer, but does it flawlessly in a single sentence.
-Simple, straightforward and to the point.
+The sub-headline here gets into the nitty-gritty of the offer and does it flawlessly in a single sentence.
+Simple, straightforward, and to the point.

-It’s not known whether or not usage of Bing increased as a result, but it’s a safe bet that many people were concerned about their privacy, and decided to at least try Bing as an alternative.
+It’s not known whether or not the usage of Bing increased as a result, but it’s a safe bet that many people were concerned about their privacy and decided to at least try Bing as an alternative.

 The supporting image copy illustrates just how these conference badges are different from the typical “Hello, My Name Is” stickers, and invites the user to easily create their own badge in minutes.
 When it comes to designing something, “easy” and “fast” are the buzzwords that get clicked.

-Debuting in New York, Oscar is a health insurance company that, as its introductory paragraph describes, is using technology to simplify insurance by making it friendlier and more accessible.
-The “Hello, We’re _________” is a type of headline that you’d typically find on freelance creative portfolios, but it’s good to see it expanding.
+Debuting in New York, Oscar is a health insurance company that, as its introductory paragraph describes, is doing insurance differently.
+The bold colors and “You & Your Family.
+Covered” grabs your attention, and the smaller “Hi, we’re Oscar” asks the visitor to take another look.
 By taking something as boring, frustrating and confusing as health insurance and making it friendly and open, Oscar has the potential to get a lot of positive attention through just the power of words alone.

-Boost, organize, drag & drop.
+Store, search, preview, use.
 It’s easy to say something like “IconJar keeps your icons tidy so you can find them anytime”, but that’s bland and uninspiring.
-Instead, the copy uses action words and references them to “you”, so that not only do you have these movement-inspired words, but you could actually picture yourself using this app in the process.
+Instead, the copy uses action words and references them to “you” so that not only do you have these movement-inspired words, but you could actually picture yourself using this app in the process.

 And if someone can picture themselves using your product or service before they’ve even hit the buy button — congratulations, you’ve already sold them.

-The idea behind Montage is captured brilliantly in this page — which not only has a direct, concrete headline that would appeal to anyone looking to create a photo book (effortless, made with love), it also has a gorgeous hero shot of the product in close, crisp detail.
+The idea behind Mixbook is captured brilliantly in this page — which not only has a direct, concrete headline that would appeal to anyone looking to create a photo book (100% Happiness Guaranteed), it also has a gorgeous hero shot of a family enjoying the product in close, crisp detail.

-Schnapps is an app that is in beta, which lets you create time-lapse videos of your design work.
-This would be a great addition to a portfolio, in order to illustrate the start-to-finish production work that goes into making a beautiful, elaborate design of any kind.
-The headline is simple and says in just a few words, exactly what the program does.
+Schnapps is an app that lets you create time-lapse videos of your design work.
+This would be a great addition to a portfolio in order to illustrate the start-to-finish production work that goes into making a beautiful, elaborate design of any kind.
+The headline is simple and says in just a few words exactly what the program does.